 - For extensive text editing, Infix PDF Editor is an interesting product.
 I used it to add text to a book and found the reflow capabilities of the application quite impressive.

 One thing to keep in mind is that there is a mechanism in PDF to store a copy of the text in its logical reading order.
 If you edit the text in such a so-called ‘tagged PDF’ you are only modifying the visible copy, not the hidden duplicate.
 That means that even after removing part of the text, it still may show up in search results!

 How to edit an image in a PDF file

 There are several high-end tools on the market that are optimized for this type of task.
 It is however surprising how much you can already achieve with Adobe Acrobat, provided you also have applications like Photoshop and Illustrator.
 In the ‘Touchup’ Preferences of Acrobat you can define which image and object editor you want to use from within Acrobat.
 Once this has been defined, you can use the Touchup Object Tool to select an object, context-click it and select the Edit option.
 In the case of an image, the default application (Photoshop on my set-up) opens the image.
 After changing the image, it is re-embedded in the PDF file.

 How to replace an image in a PDF file

 The above procedure for editing images can also be used to replace graphics.
 Use the Touchup Object Tool to open an image or artwork in Photoshop or Illustrator.
 Replace the content with the new image or artwork that you want to insert.
-In the case of images it is best to maintain the resolution of the image you originally opened.
+In the case of images, it is best to maintain the resolution of the image you originally opened.
 Once the content is swapped use Save to reinsert it back into the PDF.
-There are other ways of swapping images which get discussed in this b4print thread.
+There are other ways of swapping images that get discussed in this b4print thread.